wferebee/PRIME-DAY-Twitter-Bot/README.md

 # PRIME DAY Twitter Bot

- will tweet out daily whether or not the date of the day is a prime number
+ Will tweet out daily whether or not the date of the day is a prime number

 # https://twitter.com/Mr_Prime_Dates